Night 'n' Gales

 Night 'n' Gales is a 1937 Our Gang short comedy film directed by Gordon Douglas.
-It was the 156th Our Gang short (157th episode, 68th talking short, and 69th talking episode that was released.
+It was the 156th Our Gang short to be released.

 Plot

 Though he would rather spend his evening in peace and quiet, Mr. Hood (Johnny Arthur) is forced to endure the offkey harmonizing of The Four Nightengales, a junior singing aggregation composed of Spanky, Alfalfa, Buckwheat and Porky.

 After interminable choruses of "Home!
 Sweet Home!", the four boys are finally ready to leave, but are forced to stay in the Hood home due to a sudden thunderstorm.
 Both Darla and her mother are delighted, but Mr. Hood is dismayed, especially when he is told that he must share his bed with the Four Nightengales.
 Driven crazy by the boys' unintentionally disruptive shenanigans, Mr. Hood escapes to the living room and tries to sleep on the couch, covering himself with a bear rug to keep warm.
 Naturally, the gang mistake him for a real bear, and comic chaos ensues.